imsky/holder/README.md

 By default, the fluid placeholder will show its current size in pixels.
 To display the original dimensions, i.e. 100%x75, set the ``textmode`` flag to ``literal`` like so: `holder.js/100%x75/textmode:literal`.

-Fluid placeholders need to be visible in order to work.
-In cases when a placeholder is not visible, the `Holder.invisibleErrorFn` function is called, which takes the callee function as an argument and returns a function that takes the placeholder element as an argument.
-This function by default throws an exception, however its behavior can and should be overridden by the user.

 ## Automatically sized placeholders

 If you'd like to avoid Holder enforcing an image size, use the ``auto`` flag like so: